location matcher doesn't match on smart parameters

 I duplicated your exact example and "loc_test: abc" appears in the yaml output under parameters.
 I can't figure out what's wrong with your example.
 I'm sure that the smart variable "loc_test" was added to the class called "theclass".
 If so, it should work????

-#8 Updated by David Schmitt over 6 years ago
+#8 Updated by David Schmitt about 9 years ago

 Retesting this, I found a deeper cause of my problem:

 For some reason the displayed and the actual name of the location do not have the same case.
 At most places in the UI, the location is displayed with title case (i.e. first letter capitalized), but in the :edit, the name is entered all lower case.